treefrogframework/treefrog-framework/docs/user-guide/en/view/erb.md

         } return false;">Delete</a>
 ```

-Now let’s add an attribute to the tag, using the THtmlAttribute class.
+Now let’s add an attribute to the tag, using the THtmlAttribute class:

 ```
  <%== linkTo("Back", urla("index"), Tf::Get, "", THtmlAttribute("class", "menu")) %>